HackBeanpot/www-2019/README.md

 All other branches are probably used for developing things.
 When you make one, try to give it a descriptive name!

-Once your PR is approved, select the **squash and merge** option and remember to delete your personal branches after merging to keep the repo clean.
+Once your PR is approved, select the **squash and merge** option.
+Commits can be merged unsquashed if you feel that they are meaningful (ie if they each fulfill their own purpose).
+The goal is to keep the commit history organized so that it is easy to find when certain changes are made.
+Remember to delete your personal branches after merging to keep the repo clean.

 ## Directory Structure